Over 80% of job listings require, or strongly prefer, relevant professional work experience.

 Begin your bullet points with action verbs.
 These highlight your hands-on experience and make your resume more interesting to read.

-7 tips for for tailoring your resume
+7 tips for tailoring your resume job descriptions

 Writing a tailored resume job description that gets past the ATS and attracts recruiters is achievable.
 Here’s how you do it: